(aka I Should Probably Not Reference Something Without Having Reviewed It First)

 Giving Senran Kagura a rating is going to be difficult.
 I’ve spent the entire review hating on it for deviating from the source material – which I’m totally okay with, IF it goes in a completely different direction, rather than ‘some in, some out’.
 LA Confidential, The Shawshank Redemption and the original Fullmetal Alchemist series are good examples of where deviation from the source material can be good, or even better.
 There’s nothing inherently wrong with the story Senran Kagura tells, it’s just not quite the story I know and appreciate.
 Looking at the anime objectively, there’s a lot to like – it looks nice, sounds good and the music is fantastic.
 There are points in the soundtrack that sound like To The Moon, some that sound like Persona, some like Clannad.
 And at least this series has a plot that hangs together well and isn’t boring as hell, unlike some shows I’ve been watching recently.

-To be honest, my ‘not proven’ rating was invented for this.
-Think of it as a ‘your mileage may vary’.
+To be honest, my ‘try it’ rating was invented for this.
+Think of it as ‘your mileage may vary’.
 Here goes.

 While an arguably flawed representation of the games it is based on, Senran Kagura may provide some light entertainment for those willing to look past its lackluster characterization and finale, perhaps through the soundtrack, lively animation and fight scenes.
 However, if you like what you see, I highly recommend buying the game for the true SK experience.